harupy/dbeditor/README.md

 ## Acknowledgements

-A huge thanks to Databricks for making data science and machine learning easier to access for everyone.
+A huge thanks to Databricks for making big data simple.

 ## License